Library Resource Guide

 Congressional Quarterly Almanac (Ref KF 49 .C652)

 CQ Almanac provides an in-depth analysis of the path legislation takes through Congress, including how bills are changed, derailed, or ultimately passed during an annual session of Congress.
 The reference collection has policy coverage through 2007.
-For more recent policy action see CQ Weekly below.
+Online back to 1945.

 Additional budget information, in the way of background information, testimony, hearings, assessment, planning, etc., can be located via the following resources: